arosenkranz/scenarios/ui-component-docs/step2.md

 ![](ui-component-docs/assets/)

-Awesome!
 Our Button component now renders in different styles based on passed in prop data.
 We should probably account for what happens if you pass in an incorrect prop, or no props at all, as that last button doesn't look too great compared to the others.

 ## Save Your Work